yegor256/blog/_posts/2014/sep/2014-09-22-remote-programming-interview.md

-Here is an interview taken by Lisette Sutherland from [www.CollaborationSuperpowers.com](http://www.collaborationsuperpowers.com), a few hours ago, which I enjoyed to give :)
+Here is an interview taken by Lisette Sutherland from [www.CollaborationSuperpowers.com](http://www.collaborationsuperpowers.com), a few hours ago, which I enjoyed to give.

 <!--more-->